pelet/lunchbot/README.md

 ## To Run

-#### Set the following environment variables with your own Slack App credentials
+#### Set the following environment variables with your own Slack App credentials and other settings

 CLIENT_ID

 CLIENT_SECRET

 VERIFICATION_TOKEN

 PORT

 TEAM_ID

 DB_FILE